 The Preamble consists of one or more Preamble symbol(s).
 The time duration of the Preamble is the time duration of one Preamble symbol multiplied by the number of Preamble symbols constituting the Preamble.
 The preamble_structure in the bootstrap indicates the FFT size and guard interval length of the Preamble as described in Section 9.1.4 and Annex H of [3] and L1B_preamble_num_symbols in L1-Basic indicates one less than the number of Preamble symbols in the Preamble.
-In theory, the number of Preamble_num_symbols in L1-Basic.
-Note, however, that the memory size required to implement the block interleaver/de-interleaver for L1-Detail signaling data is proportional not only to the number of Preamble symbols but also is proportional to the FFT size, e.g., eight Preamble symbols with 32K FFT size, renders the ATSC 3.0 device unnecessarily costly, due to the huge memory size required to implement the block interleaver/size required to implement the block interleaver size required to implement the block interleaver size required to implement the block interleaver size required to implement the block interleaver for L1-Detail signaling data is proportional not only to the number of Preamble symbols with 32K FFT size, renders the ATSC 3.0 device unnecessarily costly, due to the huge memory size required to implement the block interleaver/de-interleaver for L1-signaling data.
+In theory, the number of Preamble_num_symbols in a Preamble ranges from 1 to 8 according to the value assigned to L1B_preamble_num_symbols in L1-Basic.
+Note, however, that the memory size required to implement the block interleaver/de-interleaver for L1-Detail signaling data is proportional not only to the number of Preamble symbols but also is proportional to the FFT size of the Preamble symbols (Section 7.2.5.2 of [3]).
+An arbitrary combination of the number of Preamble symbols and the FFT size, e.g., eight Preamble symbols with 32K FFT size, renders the ATSC 3.0 device unnecessarily costly, due to the huge memory size required to implement the block interleaver/de-interleaver for L1-signaling data.
 Therefore, it is recommended to set upper limits on the maximum supported number of Preamble symbols per each Preamble FFT size as described in Table 4.2.